D1plo1d/p3d/README.md

 A Coffeescript 3D Mesh parser for a better web.

-P3D was originally developed to efficiently parse 3d files into webGL across all libraries (ThreeJS/PhiloGL/[your library here]).
-However it is not only independent of a specific webGL interface but of webGL altogether.
+P3D was originally developed to efficiently parse 3d files into WebGL across all libraries (ThreeJS/PhiloGL/[your library here]).
+However it is not only independent of a specific WebGL interface but of WebGL altogether.
 Thus P3D has been carefully designed to support the next generation of in-browser 3d object manipulation applications.

 Please note that while P3D is already working in a number of cases it is also still in early development and has not yet been publicly announced.
 Bug reports and pull requests are very welcome.